Sqooba/scala-timeseries-lib/README.md

 been taken over in May 2019.

 ### TODOS
-  - memory efficient implementation
+  - stream/lazy-collections implementation
-  - interoperability with something like Apache Arrow
-  - good serialization (e.g. Gorilla TSZ), bonus if it's compatible with Arrow (or Parquet?)
   - more tests for non-trivial merge operators
-  - Generic tests for any kind of TS implementation
   - benchmarks to actually compare various implementations.
   - make it easy to use from Java
-  - consider https://scalacheck.org/ for property-based testing ? (especially for ordering-related tests?)
+  - consider https://scalacheck.org/ for property-based testing?
+  - interoperability with something like Apache Arrow?

 ### Contributions